Sri Lanka

 Day 7 Kandy

 After breakfast this morning depart for Kandy where you visit The Temple of the Tooth.
 This is believed to hold one of Buddha’s teeth and is one of the most important Buddhist pilgrimage sites in the world.
 You will also have the chance to explore the Botanical Gardens, which are beautifully laid out and provide the perfect place for younger children to let off steam.
-Later watch a cultural performance of traditional Kandyan dancing and devotional fire walking.
-It is fascinating to watch as hot coals are brought out and laid on the stage before the dancers walk briskly over them.

 Day 8 Nuwara Eliya – Ella

 This morning you have a beautiful drive through the hills to Nuwara Eliya.
-This town was founded by the British in the 19th century as a place where they could retreat to escape the heat of the plains and indulge their British past-times of hunting, polo and golf.
+This town was founded by the British in the 19th century as a place where they could retreat to escape the heat of the plains and indulge their British pastimes of hunting, polo and golf.

+Once in Nuwara Eliya you can explore the town before continuing on by train to Ella.
 The train journey is incredibly beautiful with superb views over the tea plantations and passing through local villages.
 When you arrive in Ella your driver will meet you for the short drive to your hotel where you will spend three nights on a working tea plantation.

 Days 9-10 Ella